soilspectroscopy/ossl-manual/docs/015-project.md

 # Soil spectroscopy tools and users

 ::: {.rmdnote}
-You are reading the work-in-progress Spatial and spatiotemporal interpolation using Ensemble Machine Learning.
+You are reading the work-in-progress of the SoilSpec4GG manual.
 This chapter is currently draft version, a peer-review publication is pending.
 You can find the polished first edition at <https://soilspectroscopy.github.io/ossl-manual/>.
 :::

 ## Soil Spectroscopy Instruments